Demographics of Lithuania: Nationality and immigration

+Lithuania migration data, 1990–present

 Languages

 The Lithuanian language is the country's sole official language countrywide.
-It is the first language of almost 85% of population and is also spoken by 286,742 out of 443,514 non-Lithuanians.
-The Soviet era had imposed the official use of Russian, so most adult Lithuanians are able to speak Russian as a second language, while the Polish population generally speaks Polish.
-Russians who immigrated after World War II speak Russian as their first language.
-The younger generation usually speaks English as their second language, while a substantial portion of the total population (37%) speak at least two foreign languages.
-According to census of 2011, 30% of the population can speak English.
+It is the first language of over 85% of population and is also spoken by 295,244 out of 432,643 non-Lithuanians.
+Ethnic minorities, such as the Polish population that mostly speaks Polish; Russians, Belarusians, Ukrainians who immigrated after World War II and converse in Russian, generally use their associated languages as their main language.

+Nearly every citizen of Lithuania is considered to be at least bilingual, with the older generations being able to speak Russian as a second language, as the Soviet era had imposed the official use of Russian, while the independence generations usually speak English as their second language.
+According to the census of 2021, 31% of the population can speak English, 67.4% – Russian.
+The average Lithuanian knows 2.7 languages with a substantial portion of the total population (37%) speaking at least two foreign languages.

 Approximately 14,800 pupils started their 2012 school year in schools where the curriculum is conducted in Russian (down from 76,000 in 1991), and about 12,300 enrolled in Polish schools (compared to 11,400 in 1991 and 21,700 in 2001).
 There are also schools in the Belarusian language, as well as in English, German, and French.

 There are perhaps 50 speakers of Karaim, a Turkic language spoken by Karaite Jews, in Lithuania.

 Lithuanian Sign Language and Russian Sign Language are used by the deaf community.

 Baltic Romani is spoken by the Lithuanian Roma (Gypsy) minority.